last9/webhook-handler/node_example_msteams/README.md

-# Microsoft Teams Webhook Handler
+# Node.js Webhook Handler for MS Teams

-A webhook handler service that processes alerts and forwards them to Microsoft Teams.
+This project is a simple webhook handler that receives alerts and forwards them to Microsoft Teams.

 ## Features